ray-project/ray/doc/source/cluster/kubernetes-manual.rst

 This document gives an example of how to manually deploy a non-autoscaling Ray cluster on Kubernetes.

-- Learn about deploying an autoscaling Ray cluster using the :ref:`Ray Helm chart<ray-k8s-deploy>`.
+- Learn about deploying an autoscaling Ray cluster using the :ref:`Ray Helm chart<kuberay-index>`.

 Creating a Ray Namespace
 ------------------------